soundparticle/budget-tracker/LAB.md

 * should use react-redux's `connect` to map state and dispatchable methods to props
 * should display a `CategoryForm` for adding categories to the app state
+* should display a `Catgories` component that displays `Category` for each category in the app state
-* should display a `Catgories` component that displays `CategoryItem` for each category in the app state
+* should display a `Catgory` component that displays `CategoryItem` for each category in the app state
+* BONUS: `Category` switches to editable `CategoryForm`

 #### CategoryForm Component

-Only need to handle add for today!

 * should expect an `onComplete` prop to be a function
   * that function should be invoked with the CategoryForm state when the form is submited
-* should expect a `buttonText` prop to be configure the submit buttons text
-* should support and optional `category` prop that will initialize the state of the form
+* BONUS: offer an edit more if `category` prop is passed

 #### CategoryItem Component
 * should display the category's name and budget
 * should display a delete button
   * `onClick` the category should be removed from the application state
-* ~~should display a CategoryForm  ~~
+* BONUS: should display a CategoryForm
-  * ~~`onComplete` the form should update the component in the application state~~
+  * `onComplete` the form should update the component in the application state
-* STRETCH: Provide an edit button to toggle editing state
+  * Provide an edit button to toggle editing state

 #### Test
 * Test each reducer and action